 Looking for the best fall chili recipe?
 It’s time to drive the coziness factor into full effect.
 Oversized sweaters, warm blankets, and—most importantly—comfort food are essential staples for the cooler months.
 If you’re going to be stuck indoors, a delicious meal is obviously in order.

 Chili is one of the great dishes for the fall and winter.
 It’s hearty, filling, and hits the spot when temperatures are less than pleasing.
-No dinner party or guy’s night watching football is complete without a bowl.
+No rainy Sunday dinner or afternoon spent watching football is complete without a bowl.